Let’s shop at Tsukiji Market！

 - The Japanese have long appreciated the beauty of paper and wood.
 Japan is a culture of “origami”–the art of paper folding.
 This art has percolated into everyday life leading to unique and beautiful ways of wrapping and packaging.
-Many paper and wood products such as wooden chopsticks, colorful place mats, and plates can be found throughout Tsukiji Market.
+Many paper and wood products such as wooden chopsticks, colorful place mats, and plates can be found at Tsukiji Market.

-- You will find some special clothes; aprons, worker’s uniforms, T-shirts, “Tenugui,” (Japanese cotton towels), rubber boots, and sandals.
+- You will find some special clothes: aprons, worker’s uniforms, T-shirts, “Tenugui,” (Japanese cotton towels), rubber boots, and sandals.

 - Tsukiji Market is home to many sushi shops and restaurants.
 There are several traditional sushi restaurants serving sashimi (raw fish) and sushi (raw fish over rice).